Man Up | Ep. 174 • March 02, 2017

 There’s only so much satiation.
 It’s a physical pleasure.
 Physical pleasure is limited in its good feelings, gratification.
 And beyond the good feelings of getting to the point where I’m trying to get these guys to be more mature, to think about contribution, to think specifically about growth and contribution, and giving as how you feel love.

 You can give love and feel love by giving love.
 You don’t need to wait to receive it.
 You don’t need to wait until you’re deserving of it.
 That’s bullshit your parents well-meaning probably taught you.
 That’s what the bullshit your school system fucking taught you.
-I mean, “You’re only deserving of love, Johnny, when you get an A. If you get an F of that test, well then too fucking bad, Johnny, get the fuck out.
+“Like you’re only deserving of love, Johnny, when you get an A. If you get an F of that test, well then too fucking bad, Johnny, get the fuck out.
 Face the wall and put on the Dunce hat,” or something shit like that.

 No. You’re not deserving of an A, yes, that’s objective.
 If you didn’t study for the rest, you got the answers wrong, you didn’t get the A. You’re not deserving of the A. But whether you’re deserving of love – love is a totally different thing.
 And now, all of these guys coming on the group, they’re like, “Holy David, shit.”
 Holy fuck, all we know about is pick-up and sex.
-We’re just little creatures, little animals, just like starving animals to try to eat fucking food.
+We’re just little creatures, little animals, just like starving animals they’re trying to eat fucking food.
 David, we’re starving.
 We don’t care about these higher things like love.

 Honestly, the road to being a good pick-up artist is thousands of hours and years for the average guy.
 And all that just to get some sex?
 You’re better off making a shit load of money.
 What you’re really after, and hopefully you’ve reached that point.
 I’ve been doing this for over 10 years, so I know some guys haven’t.
 Then if you haven’t, then by all means, pursue the pick-up journey.
 Go out and just try to find that gratification and validation.